GioCura/Frontend-Mentor-Projects/Junior/Fylo-Data-Storage-Component/README.md

 I used an absolutely-positioned pseudoelement to make the progress bar's icon (the white circle).

+Also, on making the card's widths responsive on the mobile layout, I couldn't figure out why `align-items` was making my card shrink despite it having a `max-width`.
+I solved the issue by adding an explicit `width` of `100`

 ### Continued development

 - I'd like to do more loading/progress bars.
 Especially functional ones.